If you’re looking for the best way to build financial confidence, try setting up a written budget.

 And lots of people start to budget . . . but then stop.

 We all know that to get healthy and to stay healthy, a regular exercise routine is a must.
-Our doctor’s recommend it, our friends encourage it, our government proclaims the necessity of it and of course thousands of health clubs, gyms and manufacturers of exercise equipment tout the benefits of regular exercise.
+Our doctors recommend it, our friends encourage it, our government proclaims the necessity of it and of course thousands of health clubs, gyms, and manufacturers of exercise equipment tout the benefits of regular exercise.

-We love ringing in the New Year with family and friends.
+New Year’s Eve Party – Family Fun, means ringing in the New Year with family and friends.

 Over the years, we’ve read numerous books about the value of family traditions.
 They add stability to the yearly calendar as the kids eagerly anticipate and participate in the preparations for each special event.